jasonleebrown/humboldt/README.md

 ## Humboldt 2.0.041626 - a few more bugs slain
 April 16, 2026.
 I am pleased to announce that multi-CPU support is fully back and modernized!
 Thanks a lot to [Chat GPS R Wizard](http://chatgpt.com/g/g-TgjKDuQwZ-r-wizard) for being a great sidekick in slaying these very annoying bugs.

 I also added another function: humboldt.smoothing.eval.
 This function is designed to better select the kernel smoothing parameter, a parameter that is highly sensitive to the range sizes of both species and the input environmental resolution.
+This parameter is super important, and selecting one value and using it for all comparisons should be stopped.

 <p>Known bugs:</p>
 <p>    -humboldt.pnt.index occasionally errors out.
 This function was largely re-written for Humboldt 2.0 due to the transition to Terra and as of now, it's muted from the output of the Doitall Function until I completely fix it </p>